apache/flink/docs/apis/table.md

 Among others, the following SQL features are not supported, yet:

-- Time interval data type (`INTERVAL`)
+- Timestamps and intervals are limited to milliseconds precision
-- Timestamps are limited to milliseconds precision
+- Interval arithmetic is currenly limited
 - Distinct aggregates (e.g., `COUNT(DISTINCT name)`)
 - Non-equi joins and Cartesian products
 - Result selection by order position (`ORDER BY OFFSET FETCH`)